Connect with us

 Closeness through co-imagination

 When we compared how participants in each group felt about their study partner, we found a consistent effect: People who collaboratively imagined a shared future together felt closer and more connected to their partner than those who independently imagined a shared future and those who collaborated on an unrelated task.
-This finding begins to illustrate how collaborative imagination may new social relationships, allowing people to forge deeper connections by co-authoring imagined experiences in possible shared futures.
+This finding begins to illustrate how collaborative imagination may support new social relationships, allowing people to forge deeper connections by co-authoring imagined experiences in possible shared futures.

-We were also interested in whether co-imagining a shared future together could a way for people to develop similar visions of what the future might hold.
+We were also interested in whether co-imagining a shared future together could provide a way for people to develop similar visions of what the future might hold.
 To shed light on this, we used computational tools that analyze language – called natural language processing – to test similarity between the narratives that each partner provided while independently describing the events they had previously co-imagined together.

 We found that people who imagined collaboratively provided similar narratives about that shared future, suggesting that co-imagination may be a way for people to co-create a shared understanding of possible future experiences.